Customary international law: Jus cogens

-A peremptory norm (also called jus cogens, Latin for "compelling law") is a fundamental principle of international law which is accepted by the international community of states as a norm from which no derogation is permitted (non-derogable norms).Thought to be so fundamental that it even invalidates rules drawn from treaty or custom, “norms of this character, therefore, cannot be derogated from by the will of the contracting parties."
-The possibility of such a fundamental law is hotly controverted by legal positivists who rely exclusively on state consent for the making of international law.
+A peremptory norm (also called jus cogens, Latin for "compelling law") is a fundamental principle of international law which is accepted by the international community of states as a norm from which no derogation is permitted (non-derogable norms).
+Thought to be so fundamental that it even invalidates rules drawn from treaty or custom, “norms of this character, therefore, cannot be derogated from by the will of the contracting parties."
+The adoption of the Vienna Convention on the Law of Treaties (VCLT) in 1969 formally established the concept of jus cogens, defining a peremptory norm as "a norm accepted and recognized by the international community of States as a whole as a norm from which no derogation is permitted and which can be modified only by a subsequent norm of general international law having the same character".

 These norms are rooted in natural law principles, and any laws conflicting with it should be considered null and void.
 Examples include various international crimes: a state violates customary international law if it permits or engages in piracy, slavery, torture, genocide, war of aggression, or crimes against humanity.
 Historically, the proponents of the idea of peremptory norms invaliding treaty rules were reacting to the abuses of the Nazis during World War II.
+However, there is no agreed definition of jus cogens, and academics have debated which principles qualify as peremptory norms.
+The most widely agreed example is the principle of the non-use of force.

 Jus cogens and customary international law are not interchangeable.
 All jus cogens are customary international law through their adoption by states, but not all customary international laws rise to the level of peremptory norms.
 States can deviate from customary international law by enacting treaties and conflicting laws, but jus cogens are non-derogable.

-Codification

-Some international customary laws have been codified through treaties and domestic laws, while others are recognized only as customary law.